 Of course today’s cake is benefitting as well.
 A basic butter cake gets a splendid update with cinnamon, nutmeg, brown sugar and a hefty cup of Holiday Nog.
 It’s moist, delicious and will definitely have you feeling festive.
 But what I loved most about this cake was the eggnog buttercream!
 The Holiday Nog really amps up a traditional Swiss meringue buttercream in all the right ways.
 Smooth, creamy and tastes like a winter wonderland.

 And since the holiday season is no time to mess around with ordinary, I decided to go big with the decorations on this cake.
 Your response to the buttercream flowers on my Pumpkin Spice Cake inspired me to do something similar with this cake, only tweaked for the winter holidays.
 I love the look of fresh greenery mixed with wood toned neutrals, so I went for lots of mossy green leaves, much like silver dollar eucalyptus, mixed with broken cinnamon sticks and whole nutmeg.
 The end result looks like the holidays, smells like the holidays and tastes like holiday cheer!
 And this time I’m hooking you up with a video tutorial!
-You can find it right here.
 Hooray for holiday baking!

 - Yield: One 8" Round Cake (3 layers)